11982-yr/holbertonschool-printf/README.md

 - `%X` : Prints an unsigned integer in uppercase hexadecimal (base 16)

+- `%S` : Prints a string, but non-printable characters (ASCII value < 32 or ≥ 127) are displayed as \xHHwhere HH is the uppercase hexadecimal code of the character.

+- `%p` : Prints a pointer (memory address) in hexadecimal format, prefixed with 0x.
+A null pointer is printed as (nil).

 ### Return Value

 On success, `_printf` returns the number of characters printed (excluding the null byte).